- Find out all there is to know about the Heineken® brewing process and learn how to serve a real 'star'

 Other chuckle-worthy exhibits reveal important things, including what it's like to be a beer bottle for a day, and a beer's-eye view of the entire brewing process.
 Download the free Heineken® Experience app for even more audio content, plus a handy map of 'Amsterdam's Best Hidden Gems'.

 Did you know that this world-renowned beer is made from just four all-natural ingredients?
-Find out exactly what goes into each bottle of Heineken® by tasting, touching, and smelling the key ingredients individually, then together – all in the name of science, of course.
+Find out exactly what goes into each bottle of Heineken® by tasting, touching, and smelling the key elements individually, then together – all in the name of science, of course.

-You'll enjoy a small beer-tasting session during the tour, plus two more free beers at the snazzy, atmospheric bar at the end of the experience.
+Enjoy a small beer-tasting session during the tour, plus two more free beers at the snazzy, atmospheric bar at the end of the experience.
 You'll come away not only understanding but also speaking the international language of Pilsner.

 - Join the pre-sold tickets lane and show your smartphone ticket to the Heineken® host